mosse-security/tactical-lab/README.md

 ﻿# Tactical Lab

-> A curated list of tools, papers and techniques for Windows exploitation and incident response.
+> A curated list of tools, papers and techniques for Windows exploitation, incident response, and defence.

 Created by [Mosse Security](https://github.com/mosse-security "Mossé Security").